My Cart (0 pieces)

 What is an SVG?

-An SVG (Scalable Vector Graphic) is a vector image file used to display graphics on the Internet.
-Vector graphics are made up of lines and curves defined by mathematical algorithms, so they can be scaled to any size without losing quality.
+An SVG (Scalable Vector Graphic) is a vector image file format used to display graphics on the Internet.
+Vector graphics are made up of lines and curves defined by mathematical algorithms, so they can be scaled to any size without losing quality (lossless compression).
 This makes them an excellent choice for displaying graphics on the web, where the same image may be displayed in various sizes.
-SVG files are typically smaller in size than other types of image files, such as JPEG or PNG, and they support interactivity and animation.
+SVG files are typically smaller in size than other types of image files, such as JPEG or PNG, and SVG supports animation and interactivity.
 They are also easily editable using text editors, making them famous for web design and development.

 Get more info about SVG Files.